RaminSN/BasicCodingGuidelines/guidelines/0001-avoid-nesting.md

 }
 ```

-Oftentimes the solution is not as easy as merging nested if-statements.
+Oftentimes the solution is not as easy as merging nested if-statements and requires more thinking.
+That doesn't make it any less important; writing clear code is an investment.

 ```csharp
 // Bad